-Using Device Explorer, navigate to the device template for which you are adding the rule for.
+Using the Device Templates page, navigate to the device template for which you are adding the rule for.

 If you haven’t created any rules yet, you see the following screen:

-On the Rules tab, click Edit Template and then + New Rule to see the types of rules you can create.
+On the Rules tab, select + New Rule to see the types of rules you can create.

 Enter a name that helps you to identify the rule in this device template.

-To immediately enable the rule for all the devices created from this template, toggle Enable rule for all devices for this template.
+To immediately enable the rule for all the devices created from this template, toggle Enable rule for all devices of this template.

 The rule automatically applies to all the devices under the device template.